 Hello there!
 I wanted to start off this post by extending a warm welcome to anyone who may be new to my blog as I am assuming that this post about “ketamine for CRPS and other chronic pain conditions” may pull in new readers who are curious and/or desperate for relief from chronic pain.
 So before I say anything else, let me… Continue reading K is for ketamine: all about ketamine and CRPS/ chronic pain management

-This is the last photo I have me of me standing.
+This is the last photo I have me of me standing with both feet flat on the floor.
 I’ll be at the 2 year anniversary of becoming disabled February 5th.
 It’s still honestly hard to believe its been that long.
-When it all happened I wanted SO badly to believe this was just an insane terrible CRPS flare up.
-I don’t even… Continue reading pain is important
+When it all happened I wanted SO badly to believe this was just an insane… Continue reading pain is important

 Sunday afternoon during my ketamine infusion, the wonderful man Robert who brings 3 east their meals stopped by my room to see what I might be able to eat for dinner.
 He is quite possibly one of my favorite employees at UVA Hospital and every time I am admitted I am so excited to see him because… Continue reading i haunt myself. i heal myself.